naglemi/cubeglm/README.md

                                                            cap = 200)])
 ```

--`weight_array` can point to an object of class `WeightArray` if you wish to plot spectral component weights.
+- `weight_array` can point to an object of class `WeightArray` if you wish to plot spectral component weights.
 Alternatively, this parameter can be replaced with `hypercube` and pointed to a `Hypercube` object if you wish to plot wavelength intensities.
--`Desired_component_or_wavelength` can be set to either a string value referring to a known spectral component in the spectral library, or to a numeric value for a given wavelength for which data is collected.
+- `Desired_component_or_wavelength` can be set to either a string value referring to a known spectral component in the spectral library, or to a numeric value for a given wavelength for which data is collected.
--`color` must be set to `red`, `green`, or `blue` for a given channel.
+- `color` must be set to `red`, `green`, or `blue` for a given channel.
--`cap` indicates an upper limit of signal for each of these component.
+- `cap` indicates an upper limit of signal for each of these component.
 Any signal at or above these values will appear with maximum brightness; thus, these variables are comparable to exposure on an RGB camera.
 If caps are too high, not much signal at lower ranges will be seen.
 If cap for a given component is too low, the false color images will appear overexposed with respect to the component.

 Saving false color images:
 ```